-NOTE 17 - BASIC AND DILUTED LOSS PER SHARE:
+NOTE 16 - BASIC AND DILUTED LOSS PER SHARE: (\)

-Basic net loss per share is computed using the weighted average number of common stock and fully vested RSUs outstanding during the period, net of treasury shares.
+Basic net loss per share is computed using the weighted average number of common stock, Pre-Funded Warrants to purchase shares of Common Stock for an exercise price of \$0.0001 which are exercisable immediately and fully vested RSUs outstanding during the period, net of treasury shares.
 In computing diluted loss per share, basic loss per share is adjusted to take into account the potential dilution that could occur upon: (i) the exercise of options and non-vested RSUs granted under employee stock compensation plans, and the exercise of warrants using the treasury stock method; and (ii) the conversion of the convertible redeemable preferred stock, and convertible loan using the "if-converted" method, by adding to net loss the change in the fair value of the convertible loan, net of tax benefits, and by adding the weighted average number of shares issuable upon assumed conversion of these instruments.
-For further details on the effects on the instruments described below, please see note 2 above.
+For further details on the effects on the instruments described below, please see note 14 above.

-Options to purchase 964,586 and 890,493 shares of common stock at an average exercise price of \$0.4891 and \$0.1518 per share were outstanding as of December 31, 2022 and 2021, respectively, but were not included in the computation of diluted EPS because to do so would have had antidilutive effect on the basic loss per share.
+Options to purchase 87,764 and 96,459 shares of common stock at an average exercise price of \$3.63 and \$4.89 per share were outstanding as of December 31, 2023, and December 31, 2022, respectively, but were not included in the computation of diluted EPS because to do so would have had antidilutive effect on the basic loss per share.

-RSU's to purchase 592,000 shares of common stock at an average grant date fair value of \$1.62 per share were outstanding as of December 31, 2022 but were not included in the computation of diluted EPS because to do so would have had antidilutive effect on the basic loss per share.
+RSU's to purchase 71,280 and 59,200 shares of common stock at an average grant date fair value of \$10.35 and \$16.20 per RSU were outstanding as of December 31,2023, and December 31, 2022, respectively, but were not included in the computation of diluted EPS because to do so would have had antidilutive effect on the basic loss per share.